erthink/t1ha/README.md

     [E2K](https://en.wikipedia.org/wiki/Elbrus_2000), architectures with
     [SIMD](https://en.wikipedia.org/wiki/SIMD) and most
     [RISC-V](https://en.wikipedia.org/wiki/RISC-V) implementations.
-    In addition, it should be noted that wyhash can lose entropy (similarly as described below).
+    In addition, it should be noted that _wyhash_ have a "blinding multiplication" flaw and can lose entropy (similarly as described below).
     For instance, when data could be correlated with the `seed ^ _wypN` values or equal to it.
+    Another case is where one of `_wymum()` multipliers becomes zero.
+In result of such blinding all previous data will not be influence to the hash value.

 3. Licensed under [zlib License](https://en.wikipedia.org/wiki/Zlib_License).